volts and amps does a typical zapper output?

 from being driven into the skin.
 This is very inconvenient to do

 with wrist bands.
-Our
+Again, our

 What are foot pads?

-warm water.
+instructions.
 Place your feet on top of the plates and hit the

 Start button.
 Foot pads work well as you use a computer, read or